nestorrente/true-json/README.md

 }
 ```

-TODO write that if you don't pass any elementAdapter, `identity()` will be used.
+TODO comment that if you don't pass any elementAdapter, `identity()` will be used.

 ### record(valueAdapter)